Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

       muted
       playsInline
       className="rounded-lg "
    > </video>
+   <figcaption align="center">Illustration of a User Posting a Message to a Channel</figcaption>
 </figure>

 #### Redis Streams as Our Pub/Sub System

-For our pub/sub system, we leveraged the capabilities of AWS ElastiCache for Redis, specifically utilizing Redis Streams.
+For our pub/sub system, we used AWS ElastiCache for Redis, specifically utilizing Redis Streams.
 While Redis is often known for its key/value cache functionality, it also offers powerful features for building robust pub/sub systems.

 Redis Streams provides an append-only log data structure that supports more complex pub/sub scenarios.
 Key advantages include: